What businesses must collect and remit the meals and rooms tax?

 Vending machine purchases are subject to the Vermont Meals and Rooms Tax.
 If your business operates vending machines, you are required to hold a Vermont Business Tax License, but you do not need a license for each machine.

-You must inform customers that tax is included in the purchase price by placing a sign on each vending machine.
+You must inform customers that tax is included in the purchase price by placing a sign on each vending machine stating "All prices include the Vermont Meals and Rooms Tax."

 If I rent a room or other lodging only occasionally, do I have to pay meals and rooms tax?

-Sleeping accommodations offered to the public is subject to the Meals and Rooms Tax if those rentals total fifteen (15) or more days in any one calendar year.
+Sleeping accommodations offered to the public is subject to the Vermont Meals and Rooms Tax if those rentals total 15 or more days in any one calendar year.

 If I rent a room for more than 30 consecutive days, do I have to pay meals and rooms tax?